Anthony Scaramucci: Honorary citizenship

-In February 2021 it was announced that he would become a honorary citizen of the ancient Italian town of Gualdo Tadino, from which his paternal family originated.
+In February 2021 it was announced that he would become an honorary citizen of the ancient Italian town of Gualdo Tadino, from which his paternal family originated.
 The mayor and the municipal council bestowed Scaramucci with the status on March 15, 2021, with a unanimous vote citing his remarkable professional and political achievements, his deep attachment to his Italian roots and the important role his family played in the history and development of the town.

 Personal life

 Scaramucci's first marriage was to Lisa Miranda.
 They separated in 2011 after 23 years of marriage, and their divorce was finalized in 2014.

-His second marriage is with Deidre Ball.
+His second marriage was to Deidre Ball.
 Ball worked in investor relations for SkyBridge Capital until Scaramucci left the firm.
 The couple first dated in 2011 and married on July 11, 2014, after having their first child together in early 2014.
-Ball filed for divorce from Scaramucci in early July 2017 when she was pregnant with their second child, to whom she gave birth on July 24, 2017, but the couple worked out their marital problems and in September 2018 began a Radio.com podcast titled "Mooch and the Mrs.", in which they discuss their world view from opposite political stances, while managing their relationship.
+Ball filed for divorce from Scaramucci in early July 2017 when she was pregnant with their second child, to whom she gave birth on July 24, 2017, but the couple worked out their marital problems and, in September 2018, began a Radio.com podcast titled "Mooch and the Mrs.", in which they discussed their world view from opposite political stances, while managing their relationship.